-- Weekly meetings with Professor Nancy Powers to review progress on projects and contribute as a student advisory panel on CSAD planning
+- Weekly meeting with Professor Powers to review progress on projects and contribute as a student advisory panel on CSAD planning.

-CSAD accomplishes its work with a staff of three: Professor David Rowe, the director of CSAD; Assistant Professor Nancy Powers, assistant director; and Andrea Lechleitner, administrative assistant.
-Professor Powers oversees the Associates Program and works most closely with the students, but associates may be called upon to assist any member of CSAD staff.
+CSAD accomplishes its work with a staff of three: Professor David Rowe, the Director of CSAD; Assistant Professor Nancy Powers, the Associate Director of CSAD; and Ms. Andrea Lechleitner, Administrative Assistant.
+Professor Powers oversees the Associates Program, but associates may be called upon to assist any member of CSAD’s staff.

-We seek a team of many political viewpoints and campus affiliations to serve as CSAD student advisors and ambassadors and to help CSAD carry out its mission.
+We seek a team of many political viewpoints, life experiences, and campus affiliations to serve as CSAD’s student advisors and ambassadors and to help CSAD carry out its mission.
 Students with sophomore standing or higher, of any major, are welcome and encouraged to apply.
-Past applicants are encouraged to re-apply.
+Past applicants (whether accepted or not) are encouraged to apply.

 Well-qualified applicants will have a 3.5 cumulative GPA or higher; excellent communication and research skills; curiosity; an open mind; an energetic work ethic, a demonstrated interest in public affairs (broadly defined), and a strong commitment to liberal democratic principles (i.e., free speech; civil and political rights; fair and free elections; rule of law).

-As well, we seek associates who have the highest standards of personal responsibility and integrity and who enjoy working on a team.
-Associates should be realistic about their academic course load, employment, and extra-curricular activities and be willing and able to dedicate 3-5 hours every week to Associate responsibilities.
+As well, we seek Associates who have the highest standards of personal responsibility and integrity and who enjoy working on a team.
+Associates should be realistic about their academic course load, employment, and extra-curricular activities and be willing and able to dedicate at least 3-5 hours every week to Associate responsibilities.
 Some Associates, some weeks, may work more hours than that.

 Application and Selection Process

-The 2020-21 CSAD Associates Application form includes biographical questions, the names of two references, and space for a 400-word essay on your motivation for becoming an Associate.
+The 2021-22 CSAD Associates Application form includes biographical questions, the names of two references, and space for a 300-word essay on your motivation for becoming an Associate.
 The essay does double-duty as a sample of your writing skills.
 The application collects the information we need that might usually be on a resume.

-CSAD’s director, assistant director and administrative assistant will review applications upon submission, check with references as needed and then select semi-finalists whom they will interview (for about 15 minutes, via Google Meet).
-We hope to conclude the process by mid-September.
+CSAD’s Director, Associate Director, and Administrative Assistant will review applications upon submission, check with references as needed, and then select semi-finalists whom they will interview (for about 15 minutes, via Google Meet).
+We expect to conclude the process by September 8.